utyvert/Leetboard/README.md

 # Leetboard

-Leetcode Leaderboard for students or friends!
+### Leetcode leaderboard for students and friends.